LF:aVLBI0222c Medical Biology II - pract. - Course Information

 - Practical classes are mandatory.

-Requirements for course completion: full attendance in the practices (1 absence, excused or unexcused, is allowed); all protocols completed (also for missed lessons) and checked and signed by appropriate teachers; successfully passed 2 written control tests during the semester (knowledge from lectures and practices, 20 questions in each test, 1 answer correct to be chosen from 4 possibilities, student needs to reach at least 24 points out of 40 from both of the tests).
-In case you do not pass control tests (you have less than 24 points), you write a re-sit of the control test (knowledge from lectures and practices of the entire semester, 20 questions, 1 answer correct to be chosen from 4 possibilities, student needs to reach at least 12 points).
-If you do not pass the re-sit of the control test, you have to write the final test (Credit test) based on knowledge of the entire semester's lectures and practices.
-The credit test comprises 20 questions: 10 test questions (multiple answers can be correct, and negative marking is obtained for incorrect answers) + 10 given terms for a written explanation.
+Requirements for course completion: full attendance in the practices (1 absence, excused or unexcused, is allowed); all protocols completed (also for missed lessons) and checked and signed by appropriate teachers; successfully passed 2 written control tests during the semester (20 questions each, 4 possibilities, 1 answer correct, student need to reach at least 24 points out of 40 from both of the tests).
+In case you do not pass control tests and their re-sit, you have to pass the final test (Credit test) based on knowledge of the entire semester lectures and practices.
+The test comprises of 20 questions: 10 test questions (multiple answers can be correct, negative marking is obtained for incorrect answers) + 10 given terms for a written explanation.
 At least 10 points out of 20 are needed to pass.

-In case of a student’s late arrival to the practice or poor activity at the practice, the student must write an essay length of 2 pages on a given topic.
-Same for the case of two absences in practice (excused or unexcused).
-Find the instructions for essay writing in the Instructions for the course in the Interactive syllabus in the IS.
-Bring the essay printed to the teacher who specified the topic (after making an appointment during consulting hours), and be ready to answer the teacher's questions regarding the topic.
+In case of a student’s late arrival to the practice or poor activity at the practice, the student is required to write an essay in the length of 2 pages on a given topic.
+Same for the case of 2nd and any additional absence in practices (excused or unexcused).
+Find the instructions for essay writing in the Course-related instructions in the IS.
+Bring the essay printed to the teacher who specified the topic, and be ready to answer the teacher's questions regarding the topic.

-In case of 3 absences (excused or unexcused), (or more than 3 absences all excused by the Office for Studies within 5 days from the beginning of the absence and introduced to the Information System), it is addressed individually.
-Course-unit credit is awarded only after the proof of the student's knowledge of the entire semester's topics (Credit test, see above).
+In case of 3 absences, (or more than 3 absences all excused by the Office for Studies within 5 days from the beginning of the absence and introduced to the Information System), it is addressed individually and course-unit credit is awarded only after the proof of the student's knowledge of the entire semester topics (Credit test, see above).